 Plaka / Monastiraki

-- Walking distance to everything
+- Walking distance to literally everything on this itinerary

-- Most touristy but most convenient
+- Most touristy but most convenient — and for 3 days, convenience wins

 - Good for first-time visitors